-Last week, Swiss pharmaceutical giant Novartis made history as the first company to win FDA approval for a CAR-T therapy in the Unites States.
-Novartis also announced that its genetically modified autologous (“self-derived”) immunocellular therapy, Kymriah, will cost $475,000 per treatment course.
-While this is expensive, it is far from trendsetting.
+Recently, Swiss pharmaceutical giant Novartis made history as the first company to win FDA approval for a CAR-T therapy in the Unites States.
+Novartis announced that its genetically modified autologous (“self-derived”) immunocellular therapy, Kymriah, will cost $475,000 per treatment course.
+This week, Kite Pharma announced the approval of its CAR-T therapy, Yescarta, in the U.S. with a list price of $373,000.

 Pricing of cell therapies is controversial, because most cell therapy products are priced exponentially higher than traditional drugs.
 Unfortunately, most drugs can be manufactured and stockpiled in large quantities for off-the-shelf use, while cell therapies involve living cells that require a different approach to commercial-scale manufacturing, transit, stockpiling, and patient use.